The classes defined in this module create database constraints. They are added

 Validation of Constraints

-In general constraints are not checked during full_clean()
+In general constraints are not checked during full_clean(), and do

 are different in this regard, in that they leverage the existing